jeremiah1503/Hotspoter-V5/README.md

 # About This Project
-   I created this project when I was 12 years old, way back in 2013 using Visual Basic .NET.
+   I created this project when I was 12 years old, way back in 2013 using Visual C#.
 I was looking for an alternative to a popular shareware on the internet, they were asking $18 USD, which was a huge amount for me at that time, as I had a pocket money of only $10 USD/month.
 So, that need pushed me to come up with this.

 # As Featured On